-Can You Get a Driver’s License in the U.S. Without an SSN?
+Can You Secure a U.S. Driver’s License Without an SSN?

 Where Can You Get a Driver’s License Without an SSN?

 Some states grant a driver’s license without an SSN.
 Additionally, several states have introduced legislation to grant driver’s licenses to undocumented immigrants.
 Here’s a breakdown: